 In cases of severe brain injury, we provide help and support for families as well as the injured person.
 Families are the ones shouldering the greatest burden when an injured person cannot care for him or herself, such as when the victim is a young child.
 We understand the stresses you are facing, and we work hard to handle as many of the details of your personal injury claim as possible.

 If you have a case, we are ready to provide the aggressive, effective representation that will help you get justice and compensation.
 Contact our Dallas brain injury lawyers to schedule a free consultation.
 We will make sure that you clearly understand your options.

 Why You Need a Dallas Brain Injury Attorney

 While the family may recognize that a significant change has occurred, families often do not have the financial resources to get costly medical evaluations.
 Subtle changes may not be taken seriously by doctors who don't appreciate how this changed behavior affects family life.
 It's often the personal injury lawyer who makes sure a proper analysis is done for clients.

 The Dallas-Fort Worth area is home to a number of excellent medical facilities for the diagnosis and treatment of brain injuries.
-As your personal injury attorney, we will ensure you are seen by specialists who can provide an accurate diagnosis.
+As your Dallas brain injury attorney, we will ensure you are seen by specialists who can provide an accurate diagnosis.
 These diagnoses will not only help with your medical recovery, but it may help you make a strong case for a financial recovery as well.

 Call Crain Lewis Brogdon, LLP at (214) 301-5007